This may sound like your average “Meet Your Farmer” piece, but we promise you it’s not.

 While they excelled professionally, they both bore witness to the dark side of addiction and longed for something different.
 Chris watched as a bevy of talented colleagues and close friends succumbed to opioid abuse, and he eventually battled opiate dependence himself.
 Courtney also stumbled into opiate dependence in her youth after addiction rocked her hometown.

 But unlike the millions of souls who’ve lost the battle of addiction, Chris and Courtney pulled through and found recovery.
-In Chris’ case, CBD-rich strains of cannabis aided in his initial break from dependence and lit the spark for how alternative treatments could help others in a similar pursuit of opiate sobriety.
+In Chris’ case, CBD-rich cultivars of cannabis aided in his initial break from dependence and lit the spark for how alternative treatments could help others in a similar pursuit of long-term recovery.

-It’s now been more than a decade since Chris left Hollywood and began his study of medicinal cannabis.
-Over time, Chris bought several properties in Northern California and became a contracted cultivator of CBD-rich strains for Bay Area dispensaries.
-Meanwhile, at ten years of sobriety, Courtney discovered the benefits of using cannabis and micro-doses of psychedelics to manage anxiety and aid in her continued recovery from heroin.
+It’s now been nearly two decades since Chris left Hollywood and began his study of medicinal cannabis.
+Over time, Chris bought several properties in Northern California and became a contracted cultivator of CBD-rich cultivars for Bay Area retailers.
+Meanwhile, at ten years of sobriety, Courtney discovered the benefits of using cannabis and micro-doses of psychedelics to manage anxiety and aid in her continued long-term recovery.

 The paths of Chris and Courtney merged at the wedding of a mutual friend.
 They quickly realized they shared remarkably common experiences, passion and drive, and it wasn’t long before they became business partners, fell in love and got married.

 “It’s not easy being a cultivator, but it is worthwhile,” said Courtney.
-“We know that we are delivering a product that helps people, and every day we are tackling the challenges of designing, building, complying and scaling operations in this newly regulated market.”
+“We know that we are delivering a product that helps people, and every day we are tackling the challenges of designing, building, complying and scaling operations in this newly regulated market while maintaining our craftsmanship.”

-Together Chris and Courtney founded Giving Tree Farms, and have become vocal advocates for the small farmer through active membership in the Mendocino Generations collective, an alliance composed of more than 60 independent farms.
+Together Chris and Courtney founded Giving Tree Farms and Hive Mendocino Cooperative.
+They have become vocal advocates for the small farmer cooperative movement and continue to work on innovative ways to offer craft a scale.
 They’re also members of the California Growers Association, Mendocino Cannabis Industry Association, Americans for Safe and the ACLU of Northern California.

-Chris and Courtney are also proponents of non-traditional uses of cannabis, focusing on less familiar cannabinoids like THC-V, CBN and CBC.
+Chris and Courtney are also proponents of non-traditional uses of cannabis, focusing on less familiar cannabinoids such as THC-V, CBN and CBC as well as focusing more on the terpene profiles and less on the THC potency.

 “For too long, cannabis consumption has been about finding the highest THC percentage in the flower, but we don’t think that’s the point we should be striving for,” said Chris.
-“At Giving Tree Farms, we cultivate high-quality flowers with a variety of strains, so people can find the one that fits their mood, lifestyle and need.
-That means the flowers we produce are versatile in effect and designed with the consumer in mind.”
+“At Giving Tree Farms, we cultivate high-quality flowers with diverse terpene profiles, so people can find the one that fits their mood, lifestyle and need.
+That means the flowers we produce are versatile in effect and designed with the low-dose consumer in mind.”

 If you’d like to keep up with Chris and Courtney, you can find them on Twitter @FarmsGivingTree and Instagram @Giving.Tree.Farms, and on the Web at givingtreefarms.org.
 For suggestions and referrals to non-profits supporting addiction research, contact Courtney@givingtreefarms.org.